Used Mattress Donations: 6 Ways to Donate Your Old Mattress

 City recycling programs

 Many U.S. cities offer mattress recycling programs.
-A quick web search can provide you with a list of city and state recycling programs.
+A quick web search can provide you with a list of city, state, and local recycling centers.

 The City of San Diego, Calif., for instance, has a recycling program that accepts used mattresses.
 Their goal is to reduce the number of illegally dumped mattresses and encourage mattress recycling instead.